BestTimesToVisit.com Logo

 A Romantic Saône River Cruise at Sunset

 Drift along the Saône River as the sun dips below the horizon, casting a warm glow on Lyon's architectural wonders.
-Enjoy the tranquil atmosphere, sipping a glass of Beaujolais wine as you glide past illuminated bridges and historic buildings.
+Enjoy a glass of Beaujolais wine as you glide past illuminated bridges and charming quays.
 This is an unforgettable way to experience Lyon's beauty.

-Immerse yourself in Lyon's culinary heart by visiting a traditional bouchon, a Lyonnaise bistro.
-Savor classic dishes like quenelles, salade lyonnaise, and pralines roses.
-Look for family-run establishments for a more authentic experience; reservations are highly recommended.
+Immerse yourself in Lyon's culinary soul by dining at a traditional bouchon, a Lyonnaise bistro.
+Savor classic dishes like quenelles, salade lyonnaise, and tablier de sapeur, paired with local Beaujolais wine.
+Look for family-run bouchons for an authentic experience.

 See all 8 things to do →